Proposed Puente Power Plant in Oxnard

 - Year Started: 2015

-- Clients Sierra Club, Los Padres Chapter; Environmental Coalition of Ventura, Environmental Defense Center
+- Clients Sierra Club, Los Padres Chapter; Environmental Coalition of Ventura County, Environmental Defense Center

-The community of Oxnard and its beaches currently bear the burden of three dirty, fossil fuel power plants.
-Since 2015, EDC has been working alongside our clients (Sierra Club Los Padres Chapter and Environmental Coalition of Ventura County) and partner groups to prevent yet another, fourth power plant proposed for Oxnard’s beaches.
-The proposed NRG “Puente Project” would perpetuate environmental injustice and be constructed in a coastal area vulnerable to sea level rise and surrounded by environmentally important areas including the Santa Clara river mouth and estuary, associated wetlands, and rare beach dune and coastal sage scrub habitat supporting western snowy plover, California least tern, tidewater goby, and other endangered or rare species.
+Starting in 2015, EDC worked alongside our clients (Sierra Club Los Padres Chapter and Environmental Coalition of Ventura County) and partner groups to prevent a fourth fossil fuel power plant proposed for Oxnard’s beaches.
+The proposed NRG “Puente Project” would have perpetuated environmental injustice and been constructed in a coastal area vulnerable to sea level rise.
+Additionally, the proposed site is surrounded by environmentally important areas including the Santa Clara River mouth and estuary, associated wetlands, and rare beach dune and coastal sage scrub habitat supporting western snowy plover, California least tern, tidewater goby, and other endangered or rare species.
 The proposed project also would have violated City policies prohibiting additional energy facilities in the coastal zone.